MAXOHNO/terminal/README.md

 | Folder must be defined in the config.cfg in following format: open «folder» «path»

 visit «website»
-| Website can be defined in the config.cfg in following format: visit «website» «path», otherwise you will just be connected to «website».com
+| Website can be defined in the config.cfg in following format: visit «website» «path»
+| Otherwise you can type the whole URL into the string and it will redirect you to it (example: visit google.com)

 search «string»
 | Your chosen string will be searched using the google search engine